Estimated reading time: 2 minutes

 Only buy what you need.

 Small business owners splurge on computers, tablets, gadgets, and fancy employee lunches.
-However, please think of how they feel when seeing their expense accounts each month.
+However, please consider how they feel when seeing their monthly expense accounts.
 On top of that, the interest rates for business credit cards are rising each year.